ignite/cli/docs/7 Frontend/1 Overview.md

 A Vuex client is generated in the `js` directory.
 JS and TS clients are also generated because they are dependencies of the Vuex client.

-By default Starport watches the filesystem and regenerates clients for your custom modules automatically.
-Clients for standard Cosmos SDK modules are generated once, when you scaffold a blockchain.
-To regenerate all clients (for both custom and stadard Cosmos SDK modules), run `starport serve --reset-once --rebuild-proto-once`.
+By default, the filesystem is watched and the clients are regenerated automatically.
+Clients for standard Cosmos SDK modules are generated once when you scaffold a blockchain.

+To regenerate all clients for custom and standard Cosmos SDK modules, run the `starport serve --reset-once --rebuild-proto-once` command.